 “Papa says, ‘If you see it in the Sun, it’s so.'”

-Do we, you and I in 2012, stand as witnesses to the end of newspapers in America?
-In recent months we’ve seen body blows to the New Orleans Times-Picayune, the San Diego Union, and The Cleveland Plain Dealer, and others.
+Do we, you and I in 2015, stand as witnesses to the end of newspapers in America?
+In recent months we’ve seen body blows to the New Orleans Times-Picayune, the San Diego Union, and The Cleveland Plain Dealer, and far too many others.
+Who anymore remembers the Washington Star, or the wonderfully-named San Antonio Light, or the Dallas Times-Herald?

 It’s been a grand history.
 Newspapering gave us great leaders like Benjamin Franklin.
 Newspapering gave us wars, like the Spanish-American War.
 Newspapering gave us Charlie Brown, Ann Landers, the Yellow Kid, Jim Murray, Red Smith, Thomas Nast (and Santa Claus), the Federalist Papers, Watergate, Herblock, news of Vietnam and Pearl Harbor, Neil Armstrong on the Moon, the Pentagon Papers, and coupons to save money on laundry soap.